anngineery/nand2tetris/README.md

    - Back to the previous example: now we need 2 translators that convert 2 high-level languages into the intermediate language.
 Then we need 3 translators to convert the intermediate language to different machine languages.
 In total, we need 5 translators.
 Not much difference in this example, but as the number gets larger, it becomes very efficient.
    - Real life example: Java (bytecode & JVM).
 In order to execute bytecode programs, the client computers should have suitable JVM implementations ![diagram](2-tier-compilation.JPEG)
      Microsoft .NET infrastructure & Common Language Runtime(CLR) ![diagram2](clr.JPEG)
+- what gets lost in tranlsation during compilation process:
+   - HLL program ---- (compiler) ----> VM program: notion of class, method and function all become functions; Also multiple files in HLL program turns into a single-file VM program.
+   - VM program ---- (VM Translator) ----> assembly program: VM functions turn into labels in assembly

 ### Virtual Machine
 - General definition: An abstract computer that is realized on other computer platform
 - In the context of 2-tier compilation: what runs the intermediate code